whosonfirst/go-whosonfirst-sqlite-features/README.md

 ## Deprecation notice

 This package has been deprecated.
 It has been superseded by the [whosonfirst/go-whosonfirst-database](https://github.com/whosonfirst/go-whosonfirst-database) package.
-It will be archived in early 2025.

 ## Documentation